-In-person sales (also known as IPS) is the the act of meeting with your photography clients in person, to preview and sell your photographs.
-This varies greatly from providing your clients copies of high resolution digital images via an online gallery, like Shootproof.
-In-person sales isn’t new, in fact, if you think about it, you’ll realize that it’s actually how things have been done for a LONG time.
-The world of photography has just recently changed in the last 10 years towards more technology based sales.
+In-person sales (also known as IPS) is the act of meeting with your photography clients in person, to preview and sell your photographs.
+This varies greatly from providing your clients copies of high-resolution digital files via an online gallery, like Shootproof.
+In-person sales aren’t new, in fact, if you think about it, you’ll realize that it’s actually how things have been done for a LONG time.
+The world of photography has just recently changed in the last 10 years towards more technology-based sales.

 Why in-person sales is a recent “throwback” trend?

-Many photographers have decided that IPS provides a different and more specialize experience.
-It can be EXTREMELY lucrative, as it tends to attract higher paying clients.
+Many photographers have decided that IPS provides a different and more specialized experience.
+As a business model, it can be EXTREMELY lucrative, as it tends to attract higher-paying clients.
 They are paying for a custom experience with custom products, that are often very marked up significantly.

 Therefore, having a really defined business plan and a marketing strategy can be VERY useful in this type of market.
 You’ll also want to explore how to gain more clients that ideally fit into your “ideal client” profile!

 So while you may not have the same amount of turnover in terms of clients, you can make MORE with the few you DO have, but it may take more time.
-There are some IPS photographers that make $5-10k on EVERY client.
+There are some IPS photographers that make $5-10k on EVERY client, this includes basic portrait sessions.
 As you can guess, this service is HIGHLY customized, meaning you are spending more time with each client.
-Here are things to consider when thinking in-person sales.
+Here are things to consider when thinking of in-person sales.

 - The time it takes to research product pricing and your cost of doing business.
 This can take a TON of time.
 You have to be very detailed in your costs to make sure that you are profitable.